-The study employs secondary data.
-Time series annual data on FDI, TO, TD, INF, DS, GCF and real GDP growth rate from Pakistan over the period 1975 to 2013 are used in the study.
+This study used annual data to analyze the relationship between FDI and economic growth for the period 1975 to 2013.
 Data obtained from two sources, both deemed reliable, World Bank indicators (2016) and Inflation data.
 Com.
+The other variables included in the study are Trade openness, Total Debt, Inflation, Domestic Saving and Gross Capital Formation.
 The study uses the computer software E-views for applying the econometric analysis.